benoitdavidfr/inspireinoai/README.md

     * in other marine areas, a height above the Mean Sea Level (MSL) or a well-defined reference level close to the MSL.
   The choice for the eventual third coordinates will be documented thow a CRS URI.
 * for **viewing**, the OGC WMS 1.3 conventions will be followed and EPSG codes will be used.
-  Default and recommanded CRS is the 'Spherical Mercator' using well-known EPSG:3857 code.
+  Default and recommanded CRS is the 'Spherical Mercator' CRS using well-known EPSG:3857 code.

 ## The technical solution